-No fence, wall, hedge, screen, sign, structure, vegetation or other obstruction shall be located so as to impede vision between the height of two and one-half (2 1/2) and eight (8) feet above road elevation on any corner lot, within twenty (20) feet of the intersecting public road right-of-way or private road easement lines.
-No fence, wall, hedge, screen, sign, structure, vegetation or other obstruction shall be located so as to impede vision between the height of two and one-half (2 1/2) and eight (8) feet above road elevation within ten (10) feet of a driveway edge and the intersecting road right-of-way line.
+No fence, wall, hedge, screen, sign, structure, vegetation or other obstruction shall be located as to impede vision between the height of two and one-half (2 $\frac{1}{2}$) and eight (8) feet above road elevation on any corner lot, within thirty (30) feet of the intersecting public road right-of-way or private road easement lines.
+No fence, wall, hedge, screen, sign, structure, vegetation or other obstruction shall be located so as to impede vision between the height of two and one-half (2 $\frac{1}{2}$) and eight (8) feet above road elevation within twenty (20) feet of a driveway edge and the intersecting road right-of-way line.
 The restrictions of this Section shall not apply in the case of a fence that is transparent across a minimum of eighty percent (80%) of its face within the above measurement areas unless otherwise determined necessary by the approving body due to the fence's configuration and/or location that unreasonably undermines public safety.